enzaimz/c_made_easy/README.md

 git push origin master --force or git push -f origin master
 ```

-*Note: make sure that "master" is your current branch*
+*Note: make sure that "master" is your current branch*.